NoBlackBoxes/LastBlackBox/course/versions/enb/09_cameras/README.md

 *Stop the stream by `Ctrl+C`*

-Task 5: Transfer and open a photo
+Task 4: Transfer photos
 ---------------------------------

-The last task for the morning is to transfer a photo from your Raspberry Pi to your computer.
-Use either Jupyter notebooks or a Python script inside of Visual Studio Code to visualize the image (see paragraphs below).
-Try to work with the image, for example crop it, or resize it, etc. This knowledge is important for the afternoon and tomorrow.
+The last task for the morning is to transfer some photos from your Raspberry Pi to your computer.
+You may would like to take some photos of yourself (ca. 100), such that you can create a small dataset that we can use in the afternoon to detect you (and maybe not someone else).

-I am assuming that you have either Anaconda installed on your machine (PC!) or any other Python version that has Juptyter installed.

 Results
 -------